Skip to main content Skip to office menu Skip to footer

 Replacement ballots.

-If the secretary of state forwards a certification envelope to a county auditor at least five days before the election that indicates that the ballot should be rejected because of reasons identified in subpart 8, item C, subitem (3) or (4), the secretary of state must request a replacement ballot from the county auditor for the program participant.
-The county auditor must promptly fulfill this request and the secretary of state must forward it to the program participant by first class mail.
+If the secretary of state forwards a certification envelope to a county auditor more than 14 days before the election that indicates that the ballot should be rejected because of reasons identified in subpart 8, item C, subitem (3) or (4), the secretary of state must either request a replacement ballot from the county auditor for the program participant or prepare and mail a replacement ballot to the participant as authorized in Minnesota Statutes, section 5B.06.
+The county auditor must promptly fulfill all requests under this subpart and the secretary of state must forward the replacement ballot to the program participant by first class mail.

 Subp.
 10b.